Trustpilot gives consumers the opportunity to instantly share their opinion by writing a review about their experience with a business.

 1. Consumer writes a review

-The review journey starts with a consumer writing about their personal buying or service experience and giving the business or domain concerned a star rating of between one and five on Trustpilot.
+The review journey starts with a consumer writing about their personal buying or service experience and giving the business a star rating of between one and five.

-Great customer reviews describe the overall experience in a way that’s helpful to readers of reviews on Trustpilot, and useful to the company reviewed.
+Great customer reviews describe the overall experience in a way that’s helpful to readers of reviews on Trustpilot, and useful to the business that was reviewed.
 Honest reviews that set out the facts, provide details, and comment on the level of customer service are most valuable.

 2. Reviews are shown chronologically